The Rubberbandits: Festival appearances (2011–2014)

-Television and film
+Television, film and video

 The Rubberbandits have contributed sketches and music videos to the RTÉ comedy series Republic of Telly, including the "Horse Outside" video.
 In 2011, they created a series of webisodes for MTV.
 They also created a series of shorts titled Comedy Blaps for Channel 4, directed by Declan Lowney.

 A half-hour Rubberbandits television pilot, also directed by Lowney, aired on Channel 4 in November 2012.
 However, the network did not order a full series.

 In 2015, the Rubberbandits wrote and narrated the six-episode series The Almost Impossible Gameshow for ITV2.
 In December, a second series was announced.
 On 31 December, RTÉ2 aired The Rubberbandits Guide to 1916, a one-off documentary on the Easter Rising written and performed by the duo.
 Writing in the Irish Independent, critic Ian O'Doherty said of the documentary "The Rubberbandits may well have created the most informative programme on the Rising we will see all year.
 In fact, it may well be the best thing to appear on RTE this year, full stop.
 It will certainly be the funniest."

-In 2017, the track "Dad's Best Friend" and its music video were used in T2 Trainspotting, the follow up to the original Trainspotting film, directed by Danny Boyle.
+In 2017, the track "Dad's Best Friend" and its music video were used in T2 Trainspotting, the follow-up to the original Trainspotting film, directed by Danny Boyle.

+McGlynn started a YouTube channel in 2022 under the name "Bobby Fingers", where he makes dioramas of embarrassing moments of celebrities.